 Heating can be another big issue with old kitchens, especially if there is no existing ductwork in place or if ductwork needs to be moved.
 If there’s no existing ductwork, you are likely relying on a radiator system, which means you’ll either have to work around the radiator or move it.

 For more information about the various challenges you’re likely to face when working on upgrading a kitchen in an older home, we encourage you to contact Authentic Custom Cabinetry today.
-We’d love for our cabinetry company to help with upgrading your kitchen cabinets in Las Vegas or Phoenix during your kitchen remodel!
+Kitchen cabinets, bathroom cabinets, office cabinets, and more.
+Contact us today for details!

 Categorised in: Kitchen Cabinets